 open/close all folders

-- Almighty Janitor: Despite all they've done for the city and their advances in fighting against a lethal drug trade, the best exposure and recognition they've gotten are tabloids misprinting Kouichi's hero name.
-Pop is the only one that the people notice and not for the right reasons.
+- Almighty Janitor: Despite what they've done for the city, and their advances in fighting against a lethal drug trade; the best exposure and recognition they've gotten are tabloids misprinting Kouichi's hero name.
+Pop is the only one that the public have really noticed, and not for the right reasons.

-- Ragtag Bunch of Misfits: Their ranks consist of a college-level social outcast, a high-schooler moonlighting as a popstar, and a Badass Normal 30-something man trying to show his stuff against the other heroes of the world.
+- Ragtag Bunch of Misfits: Their ranks consist of a college-level social outcast, a high-schooler moonlighting as a pop idol, and a Badass Normal 30-something man trying to be the love child of Batman and The Punisher.

 Kouichi Haimawari / Gentle Man / The Crawler

 The hero of the story.
 A 19-year-old who wants to be a hero but his Quirk, Sliding, which is an ability to slide around on the ground at the speed of a bike when three of his limbs are touching it, made him unfit for service.
 Eventually he decides to get serious, dons a costume after hours and does "hero work" (really just self-imposed public services like directing people, picking up dropped item, helping the elderly cross the street and cleaning up trash), until an encounter with Knuckle Duster changes his life.

 - Accidental Misnaming: After changing his hero name, people still don't bother to remember it, calling him things like "The Hauler" or "The Cruller".